demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

     print("funk")
 ```
 The description will be `Very funky command.`.
 Use an empty line to end the description.

-For example the description for the following command:
+For example:
 ```python
 metadata_collector = YMLMetadataCollector(integration_name="some_name")